NLAFET/block_cimmino/doc/source/usage_cpp.rst

 Using the solver
 =======================

-The solver is in the form of a class named ``abcd`` and the user has to instantiate it on each MPI-process to be involved.
-In the following, we refer to the members of the class by ``member`` and to the methods by ``method()``.
-Arrays will have ``[]`` appended to them, if we specify a size then the array is pre-allocated at construction, otherwise it is either allocated by the user (such as the linear system entries) or by the solver once it's generated (such as the solution vector).
-The user can refer to :ref:`section_controls` for more details.

 Instantiating the solver
 ------------------------
 To use the solver, the user has to instantiate the class `abcd`.
 In